M7S/dockbarx/README.md

 The preference dialog is not yet usable with the gtk3 version.
 You have to change settings with the dconf-editor (DockbarX gsettings path is /org/dockbarx/dockbarx/ and /org/dockbarx/dockx/).

-**NOTE!** To use previews with Compiz you need to activate KDE Compability in compiz settings manager and under KDE Compability check "Support Plasma Thumbnails". *You can **not** use previews with other window manager than Compiz and Kwin.*
+**NOTE!** To use previews with Compiz you need to activate KDE Compatibility in compiz settings manager and under KDE Compability check "Support Plasma Thumbnails". *You can **not** use previews with other window manager than Compiz and Kwin.*

 ## Contribute
 DockbarX is a free and open source project I am developing in my free time.
 I will gladly accept any help I can get to improve DockbarX.
 Test out new code, **report bugs** to the issue tracker and make pull request with code you like to contribute.